alvion427/PerroPastor/README.md

 If you are new to LLMs, I HIGHLY recommend his [LLM Zero to Hero](https://youtu.be/VMj-3S1tku0) series on youtube, and especially the [Building ChatGPT from Scratch](https://youtu.be/kCc8FmEb1nY) video.
 If you already know c and aren't very familiar with compute shaders, you may find it easier to read through his llama2.c project first.

 # TODO
-* Support a few more ggml quantization formats (right now just fp16 and q8_0).
+* Support a few more ggml quantization formats (q4_1 and q5_m/s are the highest priority).
 * LOTS of easy optimizations in the existing kernels.
 * Add topk filtering.
 * Fuse compute kernels to reduce draw calls and intermediate memory usage.